rob-coaching/js-dates-fullstack-guide/README.md

 Notice that we get printed this ISO date string by default, when we console.log the date object.

 But don't get fooled, little grasshopper.
-It is no string, ist is an OBJECT.
+It is no string, it is an OBJECT.

 And therefore it provides us some nice stuff, like extracting parts of the date: